karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 **So where does that leave this project?**

 I'm definitely **not** releasing Dayz to the public in its current state (@ the last bullet) but I think I'll continue to track daily.
 If I get enough interest, I _could_ be convinced to rebuild it from scratch, with those aforementioned features.
 Or if you're wanna take over the project, [email me](mailto:karenying7@gmail.com).
-Regardless, hopefully catch ya at "I Tracked My Mood for Every Day of 2021".
+Anyway, hopefully catch ya at "I Tracked My Mood for Every Day of 2021".

 Happy New Year and here's to many Great days that will come 🥂